catmullet/go-workers/README.md

 workerTwo := worker.NewWorker(ctx, NewMyWorkerTwo(), 100).InFrom(workerOne).Work()
 ```
 ### Accepting output from multiple workers
 It is possible to accept output from more than one worker but it is up to you to determine what is coming from which worker.
+(They will send on the same channel.)
 ```go
 workerOne := worker.NewWorker(ctx, NewMyWorker(), 100).Work()
 workerTwo := worker.NewWorker(ctx, NewMyWorkerTwo(), 100).Work()